×

 Grant Opportunities

-HFL invests in our community in a variety of ways, including through grants.
-We are excited to unveil our Healthy Community Fund, which will provide mini, small, and medium grants to support health and wellness needs in the community and capacity building needs to strengthen La Porte County nonprofits.
+HFL invests in our community in a variety of ways, including through our Healthy Community Fund and the 2026 Large Grants Program.
+The Healthy Community Fund will provide mini, small, and medium grants to support health and wellness needs in the community and capacity building needs to strengthen La Porte County nonprofits.
+The 2026 Large Grants Program will provide multi-year grant awards to organizations doing impactful work in the areas of Attainable Housing (AH), Healthy Eating Active Living (HEAL), and Mental Health and Substance Use (MHSU) in La Porte County.

 AED GRANT OPPORTUNITIES